KennedyTO/RandomForest/README.md

 Welcome to my GitHub for my 4th-year thesis, where I share the code for the models I made in my research.

 <b>Title:<br></b>
-Advancing Replicability: The Potential of Random Forests - Comparative Study of Machine Learning Models
+Advancing Replicability: The Potential of Random Forests - Comparative Study of Machine Learning Models in Psychology

 <b>Author:<br></b>
 Kentaro Suzuki